geeaqui/Protractor_test/README.md

 ### Part 2
 ````
-Testing strategy
-Bug Report - Send on a separate sheet.
+Bug Report - Sent on a separate sheet.
 ````

 ## Installation